jw3/openshift-conan/README.md

 2. chmod the volume dir to 775
 3. container will write to it

-The default configuration expects the volume to be at `/var/lib/conan`, but this is not declared as a Docker volume to allow for committing the data dir if so desired.
+The default configuration expects the volume to be at `/var/lib/conan`

 ### production use